Retained Earnings Adjustment on Schedule M-2

 Does a Change in Partnership Ownership Affect a Borrower’s Cash Flow?
 Have you ever looked at a Schedule K-1 from a partnership and seen significant decreases in the profit, loss, and/or capital percentages?
 An analyst recently called into the Bukers Hotline to ask whether she needs to make an adjustment to her cash flow analysis […]

-Which W-2 Wages Are Used For Cash Flow?
+W-2 Wages and Cash Flow: What Should Be Included?
 An experienced banker called into the Bukers Hotline with a great question on wages and the Form W-2.
-Here was the situation: The borrower’s Form 1040 reports $210,000 on line 1 “Wages, salaries, tips, etc.” The attached Form W-2 reports the same $210,000 on box 1 […]
+Here was the situation: The borrower’s Form 1040 reports $210,000 on line 1 “Wages, salaries, tips, etc.” The attached Form W-2 reports the same $210,000 on box […]

 Using Form 8995 to Identify Your Borrower’s K-1s?
 Think Again!